we-learn-js/js-training/src/slideshow/slides/Functions.md

 > `arguments` is not in instance of `Array`.
 Rest parameter builds an array of arguments.
 >
-> The rest parameter is more flexible, as they can encloses only part of the arguments.
+> The rest parameter is more flexible, as it encloses only part of the arguments.

 ```js
 function concat(separator, ...args) {